Konrad von Preysing: Cardinal

 Pope Pius XII created Preysing Cardinal Priest of S. Agata de' Goti in the consistory of 18 February 1946; Angelo Roncalli, the nuncio to France and also the future Pope John XXIII, provided Preysing with the money for the trip to Rome.
 At the ceremony, when another new cardinal remarked that their red hats would be suspended in their cathedrals following their deaths, Preysing responded, "Your Eminence forgets that I have no roof", as St. Hedwig's Cathedral had been bombed during World War II.

 Anti-Communist

 Preysing denounced the East German Communist National Front, which subsequently called him a "gladiator for American imperialism".

 Death

-Preysing died in Berlin at age 70.
+Preysing died in East Berlin at age 70.
 He was buried in St. Hedwig's cemetery on 28 December 1950, but his remains were later transferred to the crypt of St. Hedwig's Cathedral on 12 February 1968.